 A vulnerable person is not necessarily incapacitated.
 The relationship you have developed with your client allows you to determine whether their reactions are usual or not.
 You don't have to assess your client's health, but you can identify signs that suggest they may be incapacitated.
-Your client's consent is always required when you make a transaction or respond to a request, unless your client's incapacity has been declared by a court and the request comes from the legal representative by virtue of the powers conferred by a protection mandate or protective supervision measures (tutorship or curatorship).
-If a seemingly incapacitated client persists with an unusual request that seems contrary to their best interest, apply the following good practices:
+Your client's consent is always required when you make a transaction or respond to a request, unless your client's incapacity has been declared by a court and the request comes from the legal representative by virtue of the powers conferred by a protection mandate, protective supervision measure (tutorship) or temporary representative appointed by the client and according to the conditions set by the court.

 - Suggest a reasonable amount of time for your client to reflect. - Ask for time, for example, to calculate the fee for this application or to consider the tax consequences.
-This will save you time to exercise due diligence and establish your strategy. - Consult with the Quebec Public Curator to find out if your client has been placed under tutorship, curatorship or has been declared incapacitated.
-If your client has been declared incapacitated, you must refuse to serve them and directly contact their legal representative.
+This will save you time to exercise due diligence and establish your strategy. - Consult with the Curateur public if your client has been placed under tutorship, has been declared incapacitated and if they've appointed a temporary representative for this request.
+If the client has been declared incapacitated, you cannot respond to their request and should instead contact their legal representative.